-Step into the Roosevelt's massive and ornate lobby and you'll feel instantly transported to another era, one in which you'd find Shirley Temple practicing her tap dance moves upon the lobby's tiled steps, and past guests such as Clark Gable and Charlie Chaplin relaxing on dark leather sofas among towering archways and wrought-iron chandeliers.
+Step into the Roosevelt's massive and ornate lobby, and you'll feel instantly transported to another era, one in which you'd find Shirley Temple practicing her tap dance moves upon the lobby's tiled steps, and past guests such as Clark Gable and Charlie Chaplin relaxing on dark leather sofas among towering archways and wrought-iron chandeliers.
 In the hotel's main tower, each guest room is sound-proof and features an array of stylish modern décor and subtle Spanish-inspired accents.
 Though smaller than your average L.A. guest room, they're well furnished with an oversized desk, a fully stocked mini-bar, and some even have four-poster beds.

 Roosevelt's vintage poolside cabanas date back to the 1950s and feature midcentury furnishings in a palette of natural color.
 They're often quite lively on weekends when afternoon pool parties set the tone.
 The Marilyn Monroe Suite is named for the hotel's most famous resident, who lived at the Roosevelt for two years near the start of her career.

-The Roosevelt attracts everyone from celebrities who book a night in its three-level 3,200-square-foot Gable and Lombard Penthouse, to travelers who want to be at the center of the city.
-Here, you'll find several bars and restaurants, such as the speakeasy-style Spare Room (best known for its craft cocktails and a vintage, two-lane bowling alley,) along with 25 Degrees, a 24-hour gourmet burger joint.
+The Roosevelt attracts everyone from celebrities who book a night in its three-level 3,200-square-foot Gable and Lombard Penthouse to travelers who want to be at the center of the city.
+Here, you'll find several bars and restaurants, such as the speakeasy-style Spare Room (best known for its craft cocktails and a vintage, two-lane bowling alley) along with 25 Degrees, a 24-hour gourmet burger joint.
 The hotel's also rumored to be haunted by several well-known spirits, including that of actor Montgomery Clift, who's known to play a trick or two on guests in room 928, where he stayed while filming From Here to Eternity.

 Those wanting to “see and be seen,” as well as business travelers looking for an alternative to your standard chain hotels, and anyone hoping for an authentic Hollywood experience.
-Cabanas rooms can be loud on the weekends (and are adult-only), but truly embrace that Hollywood party vibe.
+Cabanas rooms can be loud on the weekends (and are adult-only) but truly embrace that Hollywood party vibe.

 Rooms are equipped with Maison Margiela Replica amenities, bathrobes, and Smart TVs with in-room casting for your apps.
 Guests have complimentary access to the pool and its weekend afternoon pool parties.
 There's also free outdoor yoga on Saturday mornings.
 The hotel often hosts occasional pop-up events and has a Massage Garden (massage services cost extra), a 24-hour onsite gym, and 24-hour room service.

-There's a surcharge for wifi in both rooms and public spaces, and the hotel offers 24-hour valet parking at a cost of $45 per night plus tax.
+There's a surcharge for wifi in both rooms and public spaces, and the hotel offers 24-hour valet parking at the cost of $45 per night plus tax.
 Hotel events — which range from a classic New Year's Eve party to weekly magic shows — are not included in the typical hotel rate.
 Pets are welcome for a one-time $100 cleaning fee.

 Schedule a visit during LA's shoulder seasons (September through November or March through May) outside of school vacations like spring break.
 Also, the property's "Get It All" package includes a deluxe room for its best available rate plus $6, daily continental breakfast for two, and value parking.
 Tip: book at least two weeks ahead to score a 15% discount on the best available rate, as well as upgraded wifi.